NatalieW96/Python-Bootcamp/README.md

 - Exercises
 - Solutions

 The course is designed for complete beginners to Python or programming in general, as well as those wanting to refresh their skills.
-It focuses on **practical Python programming for data analysis**.
+It focuses on **practical Python programming for astrophysics**.

 ---